 What About Other Employment?

-Now, same example, but let’s say as a bank teller part-time 15 hours per week instead.
+But, let’s say you work as a bank teller part-time 15 hours per week.
 It is a W-2 job, and you make $15,000.
-You work as a massage therapist on the side 20 hours per week, making $20,000.
 What is your income for disability income purposes?
-Well, it’s not $35,000.
-Actually, your insurable income is $20,000 as a massage therapist.
+Well, it’s not $55,000.
+Actually, your insurable income is $40,000 as a massage therapist.
 The carrier does not consider your bank teller position because you only work 15 hours per week.
-If the carrier accepts a minimum of a 20 hour week for coverage, then your income from massage therapy is covered.
+If the carrier accepts a minimum of a 10 hour week for coverage, then your income as a bank teller is also covered.

 Income From Many Occupations